julelang/manual/src/std/os.md

 ```jule
 fn OpenFile(path: str, flag: int, perm: FileMode)!: &File
 ```
-Opens file stream with named file, specified flag \(O\_RDRW, O\_TRUNC etc\.\) and perm\.
+Opens file stream with named file, specified flag \(O\_RDWR, O\_TRUNC etc\.\) and perm\.
 If named file does not exist and O\_CREATE flag is passed, will created with mode perm \(before umask\)\.
 If successful, returns File reference with handle to file stream and the reference can used for I/O operations\.

 ## Remove
 ```jule